 Once everything is cut, you can display it on the table to impress your guests!

 Cooking sukiyaki is simple!
-Start by heating your iron pot on a medium heat and rubbing the surface with beef fat.
+Start by heating your iron pot on medium heat and rubbing the surface with beef fat.

 Once the pot is greased, add the spring onions and char the surface.